baudneo/cync-lan/README.md

 I found it easiest to first start the server, then turn on/plug in/power cycle the devices.

 :warning: **Devices need to be power cycled before they will connect to the LAN server**

+Devices that are powered on and currently talking to the Cync cloud will need to be power cycled.

 To start the server, make sure the venv is active: